llnl/benchpark/docs/add-an-experiment.rst

  Adding an Experiment
 ######################

-This guide is intended for those wanting to add a new experiment for a given benchmark.
+This guide is intended for those who would like to add a new experiment for a specific benchmark.
-Similar to systems, Benchpark also provides an API where you can represent experiments as objects and customize their description with command line arguments.
-Experiment specifications are defined in ``experiment.py`` files located in the experiment repo for each benchmark: ``benchpark/experiments/<benchmark>``.
+Similar to the systems API, Benchpark provides an API for representing experiments as objects and customizing their options with command line arguments.
+Experiment specifications are defined in ``experiment.py`` files located in the experiment directory for each benchmark: ``benchpark/experiments/<benchmark>``.

 -  If you are adding experiments to an existing benchmark, you should extend the current ``experiment.py`` for that benchmark in the experiments directory.

--  If you are adding experiments to a new benchmark, create a directory for your benchmark in the experiments directory, and move your ``experiment.py`` to this directory.
+-  If you are adding experiments to a new benchmark, create a directory for your benchmark in the experiments directory, and put your ``experiment.py`` in this directory.

 These ``experiment.py`` files inherit from the Experiment base class in